belovedpearl/Currency_Converter/README.md

 The program seeks to provide financial service to its users updating them about exchange rate and values of currencies around the world.

-It can be used by business that trade in foreign currencies.
+It can be used by businesses that trade in foreign currencies and individuals that transact in foreign currencies or involved in foreign exchange for personal use or investments.

 ---